isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 *   Fancy spectacles, coloured contact lenses and tinted glasses are not allowed.
 Prescribed colours for spectacle frames are solid black, brown, gold or silver.
 *   The school T-shirt must be worn for PE lessons and all other physical activities.
 *   T-shirts’ sleeves should not be folded when worn.
 *   Shoes must be white-based / predominantly white with white shoelaces, and be properly tied.
-The shoes must not cover the ball of the ankles.&nbsp; Disallowed shoes include moccasins, dress shoes, ballet shoes, high-cut shoes, slip-ons, shoes with velcro straps and those not deemed as standard school shoes.
+The shoes must not cover the ball of the ankles.
+Disallowed shoes include moccasins, dress shoes, ballet shoes, high-cut shoes, slip-ons, shoes with velcro straps and those not deemed as standard school shoes.
 *   Only plain white socks are allowed and they must be worn to conceal the ball of the ankle completely.
 *   Fingernails must be kept short and clean.